 Shion torturing and stabbing poor little Satoko to death in front of the imprisoned Mion, because of Satoko'sattitude towards the whole thing.
 "Nii-nii!
 I'm strong now!"

 Towards the end of the Meakashi-hen arc when Shion remembers Satoshi's last words to her, just a little too late.
 She only recalled them after she has tortured Satoko to death... and Satoshi actually asked her to protect his sister.

-This troper finds Satoko's last words about her nii-nii even more sad.
+Satoko's last words about her nii-nii are even sadder.
 She just... felt so bad...

-Despite everything she did in this arc, this troper bawled at Shion's death, and her last minute promise that next time, things would be different.
-They somehow mangaged to make it worse in the manga, where after falling from her balcony, Shion has a series of fantasies about being part of the main group; having lunch with them, treating Satoko like a little sister, all the things she never got to do because of her estrangement from her family.
+Despite everything she did in this arc, Shion's death, and her last minute promise that next time, things would be different is incredibly sad.
+They somehow managed to make it worse in the manga, where after falling from her balcony, Shion has a series of fantasies about being part of the main group; having lunch with them, treating Satoko like a little sister, all the things she never got to do because of her estrangement from her family.
 This culminates with her asking, "But... is this okay?
 Is something like this... really okay?"
 Cut to her shattered, lifeless body at the foot of the building.